How to write a landing page to sell your info product

 And the day after, keep only 3.

-Ask other people (even better if they have your ideal customer’s profile) to tell you which of those 3 they prefer and use the most voted, but don’t discard the others.
+Ask other people (ideally with your ideal customer’s profile) to tell you which of the three they prefer and use most often.
+Don’t discard the others.

-You can use the others to elaborate more ideas in the lead but also to perform A/B tests.
+Use these to flesh out more ideas in the lead and to perform A/B tests.

 Recommended reading The formula for creating powerful headlines that attract all the clicks